fubar2/piloadcell/README.md

 **Preliminaries**

-Requires RPi.GPIO - I think that's included and hx711py installed from https://github.com/tatobari/hx711py - instructions are there.
+Requires RPi.GPIO - I think that's included with Raspbian and hx711py installed from https://github.com/tatobari/hx711py - instructions are there.
 Also needs some extra python3 modules.
 On a freshly updated raspbian 9, *sudo apt install python3-pandas python3-matplotlib python3-tzlocal*